sshilpisingh2207/TextNarrator/TextNarrator/readme.txt

    a) Created a help screen and added application icon : Displays the basic flow of the application to the user -(Shilpi SIngh).
   b) Created a startup Screen : Developed startup screen using gradient.
--(Priya Bhatt)

-Time Spent on Each of the tasks:
+lessons learned on Each of the tasks:

-1)6 hrs : To change the custom listview, display different file parameters size and path.
+1) : To change the custom listview, display different file parameters size and path.
-2)1 day : Play/Pause the narration using a toggle button in the action bar.
+2) : Play/Pause the narration using a toggle button in the action bar.
-3)20 min : To implement stop functionality.
+3) : To implement stop functionality.
-4)2 days :
--> Provide options such as Bookmarks and “Go to”.
+4)-> Provide options such as Bookmarks and “Go to”.
  ->Implement various Settings Using Preferences,Preference Activity and designing custom Preference for speech rate and Color.
  ->Learn how to use Preference Activity, Custom Preferences.
-5) 2 hours

-Note:- We still need to work on the play/pause functionality works fine , but sometimes it skips a line when paused.

 Milestone 2: